kevachat/webapp/README.md

 KevaChat protocol following native Kevacoin's `key`/`value` model, where `key` - is the `timestamp@username` and `value` - is message.

-All messages related to their room `namespaces`.
+All messages related to their room `namespace`.

 ## Install